PaulKennett/LeafRange/README.md

 On the other hand - if you see that your driving above the initial estimate line then you know you have plenty of capacity to spare so can afford to drive faster.

-###Limitaions
+### Limitaions

 This range estimate is not very sophisticated.
-It doesn't know about terrain, weather, drivign condition, car weight, etc. The key benefits are; (a) it's not stupidly optomistic at the start of a drive, and (b) the range chart allows you to easily adjust your driving behaviour to achieve a desired range.
+It doesn't know about terrain, weather, driving conditions, car weight, etc. The key benefits are; (a) it's not stupidly optomistic at the start of a drive, and (b) the range chart allows you to easily adjust your driving behaviour to achieve a desired range.